ing-bank/rokku/README.md

 > * change GARGOYLE_KEYCLOAK_URL in the docker-compose.yml
 > * change the ranger.plugin.s3.policy.rest.url in ranger-s3-security.xml

-NOTE: `ranger-s3-security.xml` must exist in resources directory or in directory from classpath

 ## Proxy as docker image

 When proxy is started as docker image, it will look for ranger-s3-security.xml file to find out how to connect to